 Own a valid passport and an approved non-immigrant B visa

 Consider other factors such as age, prior teaching experience and a health check

 A TEFL (Teach English as a Foreign Language) certification is required to teach English in Thailand.
 Getting TEFL certified will provide you with the relevant training and qualifications you need to get hired by a reputable school in Thailand and should leave you feeling confident in your abilities to provide ESL lessons to your students.

 Which TEFL course is right for me?

 Most job interviews in Thailand are conducted on the ground, in person.
-Therefore it is common for students to take our 4-Week In-Person TEFL Course in Chiang Mai, Thailand.
+Therefore it is common for students to take ITA's 4-Week TEFL Course in Hua Hin, Thailand, or the 4-Week TEFL Course in Chiang Mai, Thailand.
 Taking this course means you are already in Thailand and can begin interviewing during your TEFL training, or immediately at course completion.
 Another popular option is our 170-Hour Online TEFL Course which you can take online from home.
-This course is part-time, which means you can still work and save some extra money in anticipation of your departure to Thailand, whenever that may be.
+This course is part-time, so you can still work and save some extra money in anticipation of your departure to Thailand.

 2. Possess a Bachelor's Degree (or Higher) in Any Field/Major